KindaSwiss/splash-page-and-modal/README.md

+# Splash Page and Modal
-A fun exercise by [DevTips](https://github.com/DevTips/splash-page-and-modal).
+A fun exercise by [DevTips](https://github.com/DevTips).

+A live preview of my version can be seen here [seen here](http://kindaswiss.github.io/splash-page-and-modal/).

+## Goals
 The first commit is my first version.
 For the second version, I had some goals.

-## Goals

 - Support IE 9+
 - Integrate concepts from ["Making modal windows better for everyone"](http://www.smashingmagazine.com/2014/09/15/making-modal-windows-better-for-everyone/) by SmashingMagazine